codecombat/codecombat/docs/PRODUCT_RULES.md

 - `Ctrl+Enter` and `Command+Enter` execute the mission with the same behavior as clicking `実行する`.
 - Mission code is saved automatically in the browser.
 - Hints can be revealed progressively.
-- The full reference solution remains disabled until the learner has attempted the mission three times.
-- Showing the solution requires confirmation because it replaces the current editor content.
 - The next-mission button appears only after the current mission succeeds on every field, except for the intentional infinite-loop demonstration described below.

+## Final answers and learner partial help

+- The final reference solution is available only in admin mode through a button labelled `答えを見る`.
+- The admin final-answer button is enabled immediately for every selected mission; it does not require failed attempts.
+- Displaying the final answer in admin mode requires no confirmation dialog and must not persist the final answer into the learner's saved mission code.
+- A normal player must never be shown or receive the final reference solution through the interface.
+- Normal-player help counts failed executions, not total executions.
+A successful execution does not increase the failure count.
+- After three failed executions of the same mission, the player may open a near-complete partial solution through a button that is not labelled `答えを見る`.
+- Showing the learner partial solution requires confirmation because it replaces the current editor content.
+- The learner partial solution contains explanatory comments, important hints and a visible `TODO`, but omits at least one instruction required to solve the mission.
+- Every generated learner partial solution must remain incomplete: it must differ from the final solution and fail at least one field of every finite mission.
+- The learner partial solution may be saved as the learner's current code after confirmation.

 ## Mission pedagogy